petermr/tigr2ess/PROGRAM.md

 **NOTE: This is/will be considerably revised after discussions on 2019-02-08**

 ## Overview
+Throughout this we shall use *Ocimum sanctum* (Holy Basil) as the primary example.
+Tutorial material has been generated for most steps using *O. sanctum*.

 ### background
 The scientific/medical literature generates thousands of articles per day, and is continuing to increase.
 This workshop uses a subset,